FedMeld: A Model-dispersal Federated Learning Framework for Space-ground Integrated Networks: Experimental Results

 \subsection{Learning Performance}

 In this part, we evaluate the learning performance of various FL frameworks across two datasets under three distinct data distribution settings.
-Fig. \ref{fig:AccVsDuration_CIFAR} and Fig. \ref{fig:AccVsDuration_MNIST} illustrate the learning performance of the FedMeld compared to three baseline schemes across different data distribution scenarios in each dataset. \begin{itemize} \item \textbf{IID clients}: Each user receives an equal number of samples randomly drawn from the entire dataset, with images assigned to users following an IID pattern.
+Fig. \ref{fig:AccVsDuration_CIFAR} and Fig. \ref{fig:AccVsDuration_MNIST} illustrate the learning performance of the FedMeld compared to three baseline schemes across different data distribution scenarios in each dataset.
+These three data distribution settings emulate different levels of task and data heterogeneity across clients and clusters. \begin{itemize} \item \textbf{IID clients}: Each user receives an equal number of samples randomly drawn from the entire dataset, with images assigned to users following an IID pattern.

 \item \textbf{IID clusters (with non-IID clients)}: Each cluster selects images in proportion to the number of users in that cluster, randomly drawing from all labels.
 Within each cluster, users are assigned an equal number of images, typically from an average of 3 labels.